 Choose Colorado declared that the state’s climate is its best kept secret.

-Climate in Colorado
+Climate Zones in Colorado

 But of course, different parts of Colorado still have differing climates given its vast size.
 It’s the 8th largest state by land area.
 The variations result primarily from dissimilarities in terms of terrain and elevation.
 In fact, the state features 4 out of the 8 climate zones in the country.